lucaszprado/ai-engineering/README.md

 - Phase N

 ## Phase N: Phase name
-Each phase is described at a high level on this section
+Each phase is described at a high level on this section.
+In general phases are a feature, a user story, a subsystem.
+Our user stories pages can be used to describe the phase.

 ### Objective
 Which are the phase objetives?